owlbarn/tutorial/book/diffequation/README.md

 ### Features and Limits

+TODO: *EXPLAIN what is symplectic solver and how it can be fit into existing framework*.

 `Owl-ode` provides a wide range to solvers.
 It implements native solvers and symplectic solvers which are based on the step-by-step update basic idea we have discussed.
 Currently there are already many mature off-the-shelf tools for solving ODEs, we choose two of them: [sundials]((https://computing.llnl.gov/projects/sundials),) and [ODEPACK](https://computing.llnl.gov/casc/odepack/).
 Both methods are well implemented and widely used in practical use.
 (TODO: more information.)